Importing metadata from a project (Watson Knowledge Catalog)

 - Analyze and preview the imported metadata, and share it to the catalog if you imported the metadata to a project.
 You can create profiles for individual assets one at a time from each asset’s Profile tab.

 Creating a metadata import asset and importing metadata

-To create a metadata import asset for importing metadata into a project or a catalog:
+To create a metadata import asset and a job for importing metadata into a project or a catalog:

 - Open a project and click Add to project > Metadata Import.
 After you create the first metadata import in this way, you can add new metadata import assets from the project's Asset page.

 Specify a name for the metadata import.
 Optionally, you can provide a description.

 Optionally, select tags to be assigned to the metadata import asset to simplify searching.
 You can create new tags by entering the tag name and pressing Enter.

 Select an existing connection asset as the source of the data, or click Create a new connection and create a connection asset.

 You can import metadata from the data sources listed in Table 1.